ShamalMuneer007/HackNConquer/README.md

 - User authentication and authorization using Firebase
 - Real-time problem-solving and leaderboards
 - Interactive and dynamic user interface built with React
-- State management using Redux
+- Global state management using Redux
-- Responsive design for various device sizes
 - Integration with backend microservices

 ## Technologies Used